Wearable-City/wcapp/README.md

 -   Endpoint: https://wearablecity.netlify.com/.netlify/functions/users-edit-data
 -   Method: `POST`
 -   Query String Params:
-    -   `ref`: a ref number, as indicated up in the [user description section](#What-does-a-user-look-like?).
+    -   `ref`: a ref number, as indicated up in the [user description section](#What-does-a-user-object-look-like).
 Stored in `ref.id`.
 -   Body:
     This method is fancy.
-You can send it a JSON object with any of the keys for a [user](#What-does-a-user-look-like?) and it will update it with the value you assign that key in the request body.
+You can send it a JSON object with any of the keys for a [user](#What-does-a-user-object-look-like) and it will update it with the value you assign that key in the request body.
     So if you sent

-    ```JSON
+    ```json
     {
         "userName": "MyNewUserName"
     }